PRODI3GY/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line - A script that duplicates the last line of the file 'iacta'.

 10-no_more_js - A script that deletes all regular files with a '.js' extension that are present in the current directory and all its folders.

+11-directories - A script that counts the number of directories and sub-directories in the current directory